-- 1610 This resupply request is sent to the hospital's purchasing department through the ERP system.
+This resupply request is sent to the hospital's purchasing department through the ERP system.
 The ERP system also determines the preferred vendor (wholesaler).
 The ERP user issues an order for 50 boxes of item BUSCOPAN IBS RELIEF, code 5012917021912 to refill the hospital stock.
 This order has an internal ID MD00015 in the ERP.
-Given the existence of a contract, the resupply order does not need any specific approval workflows: Once it is validated in the ERP, 1615 the order is sent to the vendor.
-Only a notification is also sent for the financial management - 1615 the order is sent to the vendor.
+Given the existence of a contract, the resupply order does not need any specific approval workflows: Once it is validated in the ERP, the order is sent to the vendor.
 Only a notification is also sent for the financial management system, to prepare the billing processor to receive an invoice.